xengeo/java-fundamentals/bites/02_writing_java_bite.md

 * `static` - static methods are the equivalent to Python's class methods.
 I.e. You don't need to create an instance of the class in order to call the method.

 * `void` - this is where things get really interesting!
-Java is a _strongly typed_ language which means we must declare what _type_ of thing methods will return.
+Java is a _statically typed_ language which means we must declare what _type_ of thing methods will return.
 Our `main` method doesn't return anything though and we declare that using the `void` keyword.
 If you were writing a method that would return a `String` you'd use `String` instead of void.
 If the method was going to return an `Integer`, you'd use `Integer`... and so on.

 ### Is `String[] args` one argument or two?

 This is one argument.
-As mentioned above, Java is _strongly typed_.
+As mentioned above, Java is _statically typed_.
 In addition to declaring what methods return, we also have to declare what they receive as arguments.
 In this case, we use `String[]` to declare that our `main` method will receive an array of `String`s.
 If it were going to receive a single `String` we'd change `String[] args` to `String arg`.

 <br>
 <details>